cpach/piper/README.md

-# The Piper at the Gates of Dawn.
+# The Piper at the Gates of Dawn!

 This site is my little playground for trying stuff out with the formidable [Hugo CMS](https://gohugo.io/).